Nail081994/Ansible-wordpress/README.md

 Requirements
 ------------

-Installed and configured Linux server with the following installed soft:
+Prepared and configured Linux server with the following installed soft:
 - Nginx
 - MySQL
 - PHP
 - Ansible 2.7 or higher

+See some links such as: (https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-on-ubuntu-20-04)

 Role Variables
 --------------